swisstackle/swisstackle.github.io/_posts/2024-05-30-SystematicMomentumPart1.md

 ## Momentum Score Indicator
 Pre Requirements: Basic C# knowledge.
 Free Tier Quantconnect account and have your project created.
 This code has only been tested in the cloud.
-For the code, I won't include the using statements because it's a lot of them, but just most of them should already be added from the cloud environment.
+For the code, I won't include the using statements because it's a lot of them, but most of them should already be added from the cloud environment.

 Let's start..